15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Like many other places in Europe, we found that autumn was a wonderful time to visit Tallinn.

 It’s still quite busy following the summer tourists, but the autumn colours are in full bloom and Estonia in autumn is an amazing scene.
-With what resemble Indian spices in orange, red and yellows, it’s the perfect backdrop to the city attractions.
+With what resembles Indian spices in orange, red and yellows, it’s the perfect backdrop to the city attractions.

 What is the best way to get to Tallinn?